 For inorganic standards, the scope of HPS ISO 17034 certificates has been limited to only those products that can be validated against the NIST Standard Reference Material 3100 series.
 This validation process meets the requirements established by NIST for maintaining direct NIST Traceability.

 Where NIST Standard Reference Materials do not exist, HPS uses second sources provided by reputable CRM suppliers to provide an independent validation of products.
-Consequently, the certificate for these products will not include the ISO 17034 icon.
-HPS distinguishes between Certificate of Analysis by only placing icons on products that pass the most rigorous testing for traceability.
+Consequently, the certificate for these products will not include an accredited body endorsement.
+HPS distinguishes between Certificate of Analysis by only placing AB endorsement on products that pass the most rigorous testing for traceability.

 Reading the Certificates of Analysis